 Potomac will bear the cost of the solicitation of proxies, except that the parties will share the costs of preparing, printing and mailing this proxy statement/prospectus in proportion to their respective book values as of June 30, 1999.
 In addition to soliciting by mail, directors, officers and employees of Potomac may solicit proxies in person or by telephone, telegram or other means of communication.
-Potomac will not compensate these directors, officers and employees they incur in connection with the solicitation.
+Potomac will not compensate these directors, officers and employees for soliciting proxies but it may reimburse them for out-of-pocket expenses they incur in connection with the solicitation.
 Potomac will also make arrangements with custodians, nominees and fiduciaries for the forwarding of solicitation materials to the beneficial owners of Potomac common stock held of record by such persons.
 Potomac may reimburse these custodians, nominees and fiduciaries for reasonable out-of-pocket expenses they incur in connection therewith.